theoddora/Interview_Prep/System Design/01_Communication.md

 ### Certificates
 The purpose of certificates is to bind public key to an identity.
 This proves the identity of the public key owner.

-The certificate contains information about the subject Most importantly the **Common Name**, which is the domain name the public key belongs to.
-Additionally, each certificate has an expiry date and needs to be renewed belore it expires to remain valic.
+The certificate contains information about the subject.
+Most importantly the **Common Name**, which is the domain name the public key belongs to.
+Additionally, each certificate has an expiry date and needs to be renewed belore it expires to remain valid.

 This certificate ensures that when we encrypt a message with the public key, only the server will be able to decrypt it.

 ### Certificate Authorities

 Certificate authorities (CAs) are entities that are explicitly allowed to issue certificates.
 They do this by cryptographically signing a certificate.
 The identity of the CA is proven by a **CA Certificate**.
 Just like any other cerfificate, CA certificates are signed by another CA. This continues until a root CA is reached.
 The chain from the root CA to the end-user's certificate is called the **certificate chain**.
-The root CA's identy is checed against a hardcoded set of trusted CAs in the so-called **certaicate store** to prevent forgery of root CA certificates.
+The root CA's identityy is checked against a hardcoded set of trusted CAs in the so-called **certaicate store** to prevent forgery of root CA certificates.

 ### OpenSSL
 OpenSSL is a robust, open-source toolkit that implements the Secure Sockets Layer (SSL) and Transport Layer Security (TLS) protocols, as well as a powerful library for a wide variety of cryptographic functions.
 It is widely used to secure data in transit (such as HTTPS connections) and to perform various cryptographic tasks, like encryption, decryption, and key generation.